5 of The Best Fabrics For Embroidery

 Denim is my favorite material to embroider on, especially when it comes to upcycling clothes.
 Its a nice medium weight and durable fabric but it’s not too hard to pull a needle and thread through.
 I have a post all about how to embroider on clothing if you’re interested in learning more.

-Aida fabric is a stiff fabric with an even weave, meaning that the vertical and horizontal threads are an equal amount throughout the fabric.
+Aida fabric, or Aida cloth, is a stiff fabric with an even weave, meaning that the vertical and horizontal threads are an equal amount throughout the fabric.
 There are holes in the fabric that are useful for counted cross stitch.
 You can technically embroider on this fabric, but I wouldn’t suggest using this fabric because of the large holes in the fabric.
 (From my experience, it can be hard to make smooth stitches when you’re doing surface embroidery.
 Read more about using Aida fabric for embroidery if you’re curious.)
 This fabric comes in different thread counts, which is the number of threads per square inch.
 The lower the thread count, the larger the weave/ more spaced out the holes in the fabric are.

 This is another woven fabric that also has an equal number of vertical and horizontal threads.
 Evenweave can be used for both cross stitch and embroidery.
 The flexibility and stiffness of this fabric is normally in between that of linen and Aida fabric.
 The holes in the fabric are also much smaller than Aida fabric.
 This fabric also comes in thread counts; the larger the number, the more fine the threads are that make up the fabric.